 During trigger finger surgery, the tendons at the base of the affected finger are identified and the sheath is opened up, allowing the tendons to move freely without getting stuck.
 This can be done through a tiny incision in the palm, or even without an incision at all, using the tip of a needle.
 Most people are able to move their fingers normally, bending and straightening their finger without catching or popping, right away after surgery.
 Although patients may have some pain and stiffness as they heal, recovery is quick.

-Dr. Mia M. McNulty, MD graduated from University of Colorado Denver School of Medicine in 2017.
+Dr. Mia M. McNulty, MD graduated from University of Colorado Denver School of Medicine.
 She completed residency at University of Colorado Denver Affiliated Hospitals.
-She has a state license in California.
+She is certified by the Board Certification: Hand Surgery and has a state license in California.

 Residency: University of Colorado Denver Affiliated Hospitals